sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

   -Unzip the file
   -Edit "Autorotate_conf.sh" configuration file in the Payload sub directory, to match the config of your system -Open terminal
-  -Run the install.sh script (Just drag and drop file rest is automatic) -Reboot
+  -Run the install.sh script (Just drag and drop file the rest is automatic) -Reboot
   -Install tablet support for KDE
     sudo apt-get install kde-config-tablet
-    Configure:/Settings/Input Devices/Graphic Tablet: Check "Auto-Rotate With Screen" and "Invert Auto-Rotation" -Add /usr/bin/Autorotate_clean.sh in the shutdown execution files Configure:/Settings/Startup and Shudwn/add logout Scrip and set that file Update configuration Instructions:
+    Configure:/Settings/Input Devices/Graphic Tablet: Check "Auto-Rotate With Screen" and "Invert Auto-Rotation" -Add /usr/bin/Autorotate_clean.sh in the shutdown execution files Configure:/Settings/Startup and Shudwn/add logout Scrip and set that file

+Update configuration Instructions:

   -Update "Autorotate_conf.sh" configuration file in the Payload sub directory